Azure/azure-sdk-for-java/faq/README.md

 ### Use Proper Scheduler (Avoid Stealing Eventloop IO Netty threads)
 SDK uses [netty](https://netty.io/) for non-blocking IO.
 The SDK uses a fixed number of IO netty eventloop threads (as many CPU cores your machine has) for executing IO operations.

-Eventually the Observable returned by API emits the result on one of the shared IO eventloop netty threads.
+ The Observable returned by API emits the result on one of the shared IO eventloop netty threads.
+So it is important to not block the shared IO eventloop netty threads.
+Doing CPU intensive work or blocking operation on the IO eventloop netty thread may cause deadlock or significantly reduce SDK throughput.

-Once your application receives the result emitted by observable it is important not to steal eventloop IO netty threads.
-For example the following code can cause problem in prod environment.
-It may cause deadlock or significantly reduce the SDK throughput:
+For example the following code executes a cpu intensive work on the eventloop IO netty thread:

 ```java